 Content has a big influence both on how users interact with your website and how readers can figure out what you present and what is the specific topic of each page.
 As valuable as an effectively optimized content is for search engine rankings, so is the user-friendly content for obtaining good conversion rates.

 The content of your website must be composed in a compatible voice on each page.
-It should be a voice which is generally compatible with your industry and works well with your intended audience.
+It should be a voice which is generally compatible with your industry and which works well with your intended audience.